 The dramatic discovery of an evolutionary line thought to be long extinct is even more remarkable with these tall and striking trees growing only 150 km from Sydney, the largest city in Australia.
 They were found in the extremely rugged Wollemi National Park, a largely undisturbed wilderness area.

 Itís rare, itís endangered, itís strange looking, and at first we didnít know all that much about it.
 Now we know a lot more - click on a topic of interest at the left to find out more.

 The worldwide demand for this plant has been enormous.
-Research into the horticultural development of the Wollemi Pine is being conducted at Mount Annan Botanic Garden.
+Research into the horticultural development of the Wollemi pine is being conducted at the Australian Botanic Garden, Mount Annan.

 Propagation and marketing of Wollemi Pines for sale worldwide is being done by our commercial partners, Wollemi Australia, see Growing it.
 Plants were available from Botanic Garden Shops at the Royal Botanic Garden, Sydney, the Australian Botanic Garden, Mount Annan and the Blue Mountains Botanic Garden, Mount Tomah and selected nurseries in Australia from 1 April 2006.

 If you wish to obtain photographs of the Wollemi pine for commercial purposes please contact Wildlight Photo Agency, Phone 61 2 9698 8077, Fax 61 2 9698 2067.